Sajakhtar/wesbos_javascript/README.md

 Using Prototypes and classes, we'll be able to share the functionality between galleries and open up the functionality to other developers.

+Run `parcel index.html` in the terminal for your project folder.
+This will start a local server usually on `http://localhost:1234`

 ### Building a Slider

 [see live ]()